COMMUNITY CONNECTIONS – Youth Outreach. Connecting to Schools Through Art for elementary & high school students

 - Connection to the community is listed as a preventative factor against suicide.

-Funding for this program is made possible thanks to the generosity of the Harry E. Foster Charitable Foundation, the Rotary Club of Fergus-Elora and the Optimist Club of Centre Wellington.
+Funding for this program is made possible thanks to the generosity of the Harry E. Foster Charitable Foundation the Johansen-Larsen Foundation and the Centre Wellington Community Foundation.
+Thank you!

 Program Insights

-This is a form of communication and introspection unique to collective art-making, that allows for participants to see themselves in the context of others.
-It is a wonderful opportunity for those who often find it difficult to connect with groups, to find a common language when looking at and discussing each other’s works.
+This form of communication and introspection is unique to collective art-making, that allows for participants to see themselves in the context of others.
+It is a wonderful opportunity for those who often find it difficult to connect with groups, to find a common language when looking at and discussing each other’s work.

-In particular, the ECFTA Arts Instructor noticed students who had limited verbal communication, being able to be a part of a visual conversation that values the uniqueness of perspective and diverse ways of making.
+Students with limited verbal communication are able to be a part of a visual conversation that values the uniqueness of perspective and diverse ways of making.

 For more information about this program please contact us at: programming@ecfta.ca